AliNough/localMuseum-Ali-semesterProject/readme.md

 To do:
     - Fit rest of introduction paragraphs to appropriate pages.
     - Add fitting animations to each "exhibition space" page.
+    - Rethink the color of background (black) and backgound color harmony of all boxes.

 .css structure:
     Every page has their own css styling file except for the 5 exhibition spaces, they have one common styling file and the main exhibition space has it's own styling file and borrows some codes from the common file.